 Hatchimals: From Boom to Bust

-FRESNO, Cal.
+FRESNO, Calif.
 (CN) – A federal class action claims that Hatchimals, the nationwide toy craze that hatches from an egg, don’t always hatch, producing unhappiness in families that the filing attorney says can range from “extreme disappointment to tragic.”

 Hatchimals are stuffed animals that hatch out of the colored spotted eggs they are sold in.
 The creature inside is a mystery, making kids excited to see what they may get.
 The hatching is the toy’s signature attraction, according to the Jan.
 19 lawsuit against Spin Master Corp.